 The Bossa Moderna Movement - Bossa Nova for the 21st centuary

-Well, ok, maybe it was when Joao Gilberto was looking down at the piano playing of Joao Donato in the back alley venues of Copacabana when the two Joaos were told they could only get on stage more nearer to closing time.
+Maybe it was when Joao Gilberto when playing his drummed down samba on his guitar looked across at the free-movement piano-playing of Joao Donato in the back alley venues of Copacabana when the two Joaos were only allowed on stage nearer to closing time.

 Or was it, as Bossa Nova commentator Rua Castro puts it, that Bossa Nova had indeed been around for 450 years, given it is actually a musical derivative of samba of which a whole 30 variations exist, and Bossa Nova is really only one of those.